Aldi is one of the top grocery retailers in many of the countries where it operates.

 Key Figures

-This relatively modest position stands out, as Aldi ranks 5th among the world’s largest retailers, according to the National Retail Federation 2024 ranking
+This relatively modest position stands out, as Aldi ranks #5 Worldwide

-In its other markets, Aldi often ranks in the top three:
+In its other markets, Aldi often ranks in Top 3:

 – In Germany 🇩🇪, Aldi Nord and Aldi Süd together hold close to 40% MS

-– In Australia 🇦🇺, it holds close to 10% and ranks third as well.
+– In Australia 🇦🇺, it holds close to 10% and ranks 3rd as well.

-– In Belgium 🇧🇪 and the Netherlands 🇳🇱, Aldi consistently ranks among the top five
+– In Belgium 🇧🇪 and the Netherlands 🇳🇱, Aldi consistently ranks among the Top 5

 A Classic No-Frills Setup

-The store follows a classic no-frills discount format, with a functional layout, wide aisles, and basic shelving.
-There is no in-store music, very little signage, and minimal decoration — a setup typical of Aldi Nord, the group operating in France and Belgium
+The store follows a classic no-frills discount format with no in-store music, very little signage, and minimal decoration — a setup typical of Aldi Nord, the group operating in France and Belgium

-On top of this no-frills setup, Aldi France also employs shelf-ready packaging (SRP), meaning products come in boxes designed to be opened efficiently and displayed neatly on the shelves
+Aldi employs shelf-ready packaging (SRP), meaning products come in boxes designed to be opened efficiently and displayed neatly on the shelves

-An exception is Aldi France stands out slightly from this minimalism by integrating a few decorative touches, especially in sections like the bakery, which feels quite inviting
+An exception is Aldi France stands out slightly from this minimalism by integrating a few decorative touches, especially in sections like the bakery

 Or in category signage, Aldi has moved from simple banners to more graphic style